AlisAquilae/Academia/content/Notes/Literature Notes/River Flow/Reader RF-Chapter 4-Riverine Flow.md

 >The property that no disturbance can move upstream is characteristic for supercritical flow

-An important implication of the direction in which the distubance moves through the water is that for subcritical flow the water level in a river is controlled
+An important implication of the direction in which the disturbance moves through the water is that for subcritical flow the water level in a river is controlled by downstream disturbance.
+For example, if we place a weir in a river and the flow is subcritical, the weir will affect the flow upstream of it.
+On the other hand, for supercritical flow a disturbance will be controlled upstream.
+An undershot gate creating supercritical flow will control the water levels downstream of the gate.

+>[!Note]
+>Water flow tends to the normal depth.
+The transition from subcritical to supercritical is usually smooth, while the transition from supercritical to subcritical happens in a turbulent region called the [[Hydraulic Jump]]

+## 4.3.3 Analysis with specific energy (==Skipped==)